wlerin/feralfilehosting/Feral Wiki/0 Generic/ftp.sftp.ssh.header.md

+In SSH do the commands described in this FAQ.
+If you do not know how to SSH into your slot use this FAQ: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

 Your FTP / SFTP / SSH login information can be found on the Slot Details page for the relevant slot.

 Use this link in your Account Manager to access the relevant slot: